 This final sabbatical post is a story from 1965.
-It is the story of Marian, who found herself as a single mother with two young children, in Australia with no extended family, and in need a job.
+It is the story of Marian, who found herself as a single mother with two young children, in Australia with no extended family, and in need of a job.
 It is quite a remarkable story, not least for Marian’s skirmish with the Victorian Universities and Schools Examinations Board, the pre-pre-precursor to the VCAA.
 The story is taken from Marian’s memoirs.

 The story below referred to a student of my mother’s coming to our house, triggering my mother’s fight with the VUSEB.
 I didn’t remember the student’s visit but I was pretty sure I knew who the student was, and it turned out I was correct.
 It was a guy called Ron Adams, who became a family friend (and who, when I was about 7, cheated me out of a million dollars.)